zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ### Cache Size

    The `cache_size` determines how much data LevelDB caches in memory.
-The more of your dataset that can fit in-memory, the better LevelDB will perform.
-The LevelDB cache works in conjunction with your operating system and filesystem caches, do not disable or undersize them.
+The more of your data set that can fit in-memory, the better LevelDB will perform.
+   The LevelDB cache works in conjunction with your operating system and file system caches, do not disable or under-size them.
 If you are running a 64-bit Erlang VM, `cache_size` can safely be set above 2G assuming you have enough memory available.
 Unlike Bitcask LevelDB keeps keys and values in a block cache, this allows for management of key spaces that are larger than available memory.
-Unlike Innostore eLevelDB creates a separate LevelDB instance with for each partition of the cluster and so each partition will have it's own cache.
+Unlike Innostore eLevelDB creates a separate LevelDB instance for each partition of the cluster and so each partition will have it's own cache.
 For comparison sake, Innostore manages all keys and values across all partitions in a single database with a single cache.
 The cache uses a least-recently-used eviction policy.

-   We recommend that you set this to be 60-80% of available RAM (available means after subtracting RAM consumed by other services including the filesystem cache overhead from physical memory).
+   We recommend that you set this to be 60-80% of available RAM (available means after subtracting RAM consumed by other services including the file system cache overhead from physical memory).
 For example, on a 12GB machine managing a cluster with 64 partitions you might want to divide up 8GB across the LevelDB's managing each partition.
-Set the `cache_size` to 1/64th of 8GB in bytes (read: `(8 * (1024 ** 3)) / 64`) 134217728 bytes (aka 128 MB).
+Set the `cache_size` to 1/64th of 8GB in bytes (read: `(8 * (1024 ^ 3)) / 64`) 134217728 bytes (aka 128 MB).

    Default: 8MB